Guide last updated by Balqees Khan, September 2025.

 Lasok, K. Lasok's European Court practice and procedure.
 4th ed.
 2022 Bloomsbury

 Mancano, L. The European Union and deprivation of liberty: a legislative and judicial analysis from the perspective of the individual.
 1st ed.
-2019 Hart (e-book)
+2019 Hart (online only)

 Moloney, N. EU securities and financial markets regulation.
 4th ed.
 2023 OUP